hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 assuming some other data is absoutely and definitely present in the first cluster.
 Sounds complicated, but this is what literally "zk-bridging" is about.

-But, when it comes to applications, more explicit data from the second cluster is required to be provided (e.g. asset amount which should be issued on the second cluster's - Ethereum - side) for the application to be fully functional.
+But, when it comes to applications, more explicit data from the first cluster is required to be provided (e.g. asset amount which should be issued on the second cluster's - Ethereum - side) for the application to be fully functional.
 This is required because first cluster's (e.g. Mina, Solana, others) state proof